 I just bought a watch band for my Apple Watch.
 I can’t believe that a strap made out of nylon with plastic hardware is worth $70.
 And that’s only a fraction of what you’d have to pay for an Apple branded one.
 It’s just silly.

-Create a toolchain at IBM Bluemix Continuous Delivery, with a repo and a pipeline.
+- Create a toolchain at IBM Cloud Continuous Delivery, with a repo and a pipeline.

 Ok, even though that’s pretty easy, it might be a bit hard to get right if you’ve never done it before.
 So here’s an even simpler solution…

-That will take you through all the steps above, setting you up with a toolchain and all the tools you need to work with at Bluemix, along with example starting content for your website.
+That will take you through all the steps above, setting you up with a toolchain and all the tools you need to work with on IBM Cloud, along with example starting content for your website.
 It also takes care of deploying the site so you can see it running right away.
 All you have to do is edit the html files to be what you want, commit them to the repo, and you’re done.

-It even works if you don’t have a Bluemix account yet (although you’ll be asked to sign up for one).
+It even works if you don’t have an IBM Cloud account yet (although you’ll be asked to sign up for one).